hideyukiinada/transfer-learning/label_image.md

 # Note on label_image.py script (DRAFT???)
+By Hide Inada

+# Goals
-This is a follow up note on the transfer learning article.
+This article is a follow up on my previous article on transfer learning.
-As I mentioned in the article, once you are done with re-training, you use label_image.py to classify your image.
+As I mentioned in the article, once you are done with re-training a model with your custom classes, you can use label_image.py to classify your image.

-I thought it may be helpful for some readers as there are a few sections of the code that may not be straightforward.
+I thought it may be helpful to walk you through the code for some readers as there are a few sections of the code that may not seem straightforward.

+# Overall Structure
-Overall structure of the code is
+Overall structure of the code is the following:

 1. Load the model
+1. Load the class to label map file
-1. Read the image
+1. Read an image file from the file system
 1. Run the image by the model
-1. Pick top 5 from the predicted result
+1. Pick top 5 predicted classes

 # 1. Loading the model
-During the retraining, a model is saved as a protobuf file.
+During the retraining, a model is saved as a [protobuf](https://developers.google.com/protocol-buffers/docs/pythontutorial) file on the file system.
-In the process of saving, variables are also replaced with constants (??? mention the name of the function).
+In retrain.py, after the training is done, just before the model is saved, variables are replaced with constants using [tf.graph_util.convert_variables_to_constants](https://www.tensorflow.org/api_docs/python/tf/graph_util/convert_variables_to_constants) (_See. save_graph_to_file function in retrain.py_).
 This makes sense as during prediction, you don't update weights anymore so they don't have to be variables.

 Reading the binary protobuf file is a four-step process.